October 25, 2024

 As SEO pros, what we advise our customers to do is monitor their SEO results whether they do optimizations on their own or collaborate with an agency.

-Monitoring your organic search progress offers you valuable insights to better understand:
+So, it’s worth monitoring your organic search progress to get valuable insights that’ll help you better understand:

 • prospects and customers